seanjams/OAuthTutorial/README.md

 </html>
 ```

 And there it is!
 We've done it!
 Be sure that all necessary dependencies are installed and included at the top of each file.
 Visit http://localhost:3000 and test it out!
+You are hereby an OAuth master.